-I am a Postdoctoral Fellow in Political Science at the NCCR Democracy at the University of Zurich and the Center for Democracy Studies in Aarau (Switzerland).
+I am a Lecturer in Political Science at the University of Zurich (Switzerland).
 I hold a Diploma in Latin American Studies and a Ph.D. in Political Science from the University of Cologne (Germany).
 In my research I mainly focuss on the effect of different mobilization strategies of political parties – in particular clientelism and populism – on the quality of democratic governance in Latin America.

 News – Blog Posts

 - Double interview on Populism in Latin America – at populismobserver.com

 - Bolleyer, Nicole and Saskia P. Ruth (forthcoming): Elite Investments in Party Institutionalization in New Democracies: A Two-Dimensional Approach, in The Journal of Politics.

 - Huber, Robert and Saskia P. Ruth (forthcoming): Mind the Gap!
 Populism, Participation and Representation in Europe, in Swiss Political Science Review.

 - Ruth, Saskia P. (2017): Populism and the Erosion of Horizontal Accountability in Latin America, online first in Political Studies.